Kris Jenner Spotted On A Yacht With Hot Mugshot Guy & His Pregnant Girlfriend

 While Jenner and Gamble were spotted relaxing and enjoying themselves in separate parts of the yacht, Meeks was photographed often in close proximity to his pregnant girlfriend.

 Meeks, a reformed gang-member gained worldwide attention when his strikingly good-looking mugshot was released and made headlines around the world.
 The 34-year-old father of two got a second chance at a new life when he was released in 2016, turning his life over to God and securing a lucrative career as a model.
-Meeks met Green at the Cannes Film Festival in May 2017, while Meeks was modeling for Phillip Plein and it’s been fireworks for the couple ever since.
+Meeks met Green at the Cannes Film Festival in May 2017, while Meeks was modeling for Phillip Plein, and it’s been fireworks for the couple ever since.